Chuckatuck Agricultural Club

 Junto Woman’s Club

 A book club, meeting in a log cabin on the Godwin estate in Chuckatuck, Virginia, was the actual beginning of the organization we know today as the Junto Woman’s Club.
 In November of 1924 twelve Chuckatuck women met to organize a book club with the purpose of promoting a circulating library for the community.
-The book club continued until early 1926 when the focus was changed to a literary club whose purpose would be to promote individual and civic betterment.
-At this time a constitution and by-laws were adopted.
-Dues were set at five cents per month with and initiation fee of fifty cents.
+The book club continued until early 1926, when the focus was changed to a literary club whose purpose would be to promote individual and civic betterment.
+At this time, a constitution and by-laws were adopted.
+Dues were set at five cents per month with an initiation fee of fifty cents.
 The first president was Mrs. David Corbell Cotton who served from 1926-1927.
 Through her efforts much interest was aroused in public health issues.

 The first permanent meeting room was a one-room cabin of the colonial period owned by Mills Godwin (Father of Governor Mills E. Godwin).
 A name was needed and “Junto” was adopted.
-It was Junto that Benjamin Franklin and his literary friends founded in 1727 as a society to stimulate their literaty activities.
+It was Junto that Benjamin Franklin and his literary friends founded in 1727 as a society to stimulate their literary activities.

 In February of 1927, Mrs. Henry S. Eley of Suffolk, then the Director of the Virginia Federation of Women’s Clubs, spoke before the Junto Club on the subject of “Federation and its Advantages”.
 The visitor’s address was acclaimed by immediate action to federate with the General Federation of Women’s Clubs.
-In May of 1927 the Junto Club received its charter.
+In May of 1927, the Junto Club received its charter.
 The original group then invited ladies from the neighboring communities of Crittenden and Eclipse to join them.
 The club quickly outgrew its meeting place and moved to the larger quarters of the Chuckatuck Masonic Lodge #77.
 The Junto Club reciprocated this kindness by completely remodeling and renovating the entire spacious lower floor of the building resulting in a kitchen, powder room, new piano and a place for books which it was hoped would become a circulating library.
 Regrettably, the library was a failure.
 With patience, the Club would succeed in this worthy endeavor but it was not to happen soon—not for over 50 years as events turned out.

 The Club grew to a membership of 51 during the thirties.
 The focus was on Public Health issues with lectures given by distinguished physicians.
 Departmental work stressing educational and garden activities was taken on.

-On October 17, 1941 the Junto Club hosted the Seventh District Convention at Benn’s Church.
+On October 17, 1941, the Junto Club hosted the Seventh District Convention at Benn’s Church.
 The Second World War was less than two months ahead.
 The trying war years made rigid demands upon everyone.
 The Club held together and made a fine contribution toward the war effort.
 Scrap iron and metal were collected; each member contributed fifty cents toward the Red Cross ambulance which was sponsored by the Seventh District (now Southside District).
 The Club observed its 21st birthday in the fall of 1945 with 50 members.
 During the year, through its sponsorship, the Junto Club sold war bonds totaling $4500.00

 In 1977 three members formed a steering committee to determine if there was adequate interest to charter a Junior Woman’s Club.
 Invitations were sent to outstanding young women and invited to join.
 Forty-five women met for the first time and voted unanimously to organize a Junior Woman’s Club.
 Six months later a record 70 juniors were listed as charter members of the federated Nansemond Junior Woman’s Club.